hazelcast/hazelcast-jet/site/docs/enterprise/job-update.md

 * change session window timeout
 * change connection parameters of sources/sinks
 * enable/disable early results for a window
-* for sliding windows you can increase or reduce the window size or the slide length
+* for sliding windows or tumbling windows you can increase or reduce the window size or the slide length
 * change eviction timeout for stateful map
 * change parameters of aggregate operation: for example, change the comparator of `AggregateOperation.minBy()`